 And as if that weren’t enough, it’s been shown that clitoral circumcision causes serious consequences.
 These can include bleeding, urinary problems, cysts, infections, infertility and delivery complications.

 The shameful facts

-Without wanting to alter indigenous cultures and traditions, it’s essential to raise awareness and change the mentality regarding this practice that has claimed thousands of lives and is still causing suffering.
+Without changing indigenous cultures and traditions, it’s essential to raise awareness.
+We must change the mentality about this practice.
+It has claimed thousands of lives and still causes suffering.It might interest you...